amezin/resume/resume.md

 In KasperskyOS Thin Client team/project:

-- Fixing and optimizing CMake-based build scripts and Makefiles, solving related issues.
+- Developing, fixing and optimizing CMake-based build scripts and Makefiles, CI pipelines, solving other build/CI-related issues.
-- Fixing bugs in 3rd party open source libraries (mostly in C).
-- Wrote a fuzz test for a popular open source library (not published yet).
+- Wrote a fuzz test for a popular open source library, uncovered a few new bugs (not published yet).
 - Ordinary bug fixing and feature work (C/C++).

 ### Software Engineer at [Ivideon](https://www.ivideon.com/)